About the Global Energy and Climate Model

 • Infrastructure: Detailed modelling and analysis on energy infrastructure development needs and strategies including electricity systems, fossil fuels, hydrogen-related fuels distribution and CO2 transport options.

-• Variable renewables potential: Detailed geospatial analysis of variable renewables potentials across the globe and modelling of their impact of exploiting those for hydrogen production.
+• Variable renewables potential: Detailed geospatial analysis of variable renewables potentials across the globe and modelling of the impact of exploiting them for hydrogen production.

-• Modern energy access: Comprehensive modelling of the implications and opportunities to provide energy access to all communities.
-This includes access to electricity and clean cooking facilities and an evaluation of additional energy demand, investments and related greenhouse gas emissions.
+• Modern energy access: Comprehensive modelling of the implications of and opportunities for providing energy access to all communities.
+This includes access to electricity and clean cooking facilities, and an evaluation of additional energy demand, investments and related GHG emissions.

 • Material efficiency: Granular modelling of strategies along supply chains to make the use of materials including steel, cement, aluminium, plastics and fertilisers more efficient.

-• Decomposition: Detailed mathematical framework to systematically analyse the specific contribution of different strategies to emissions or energy savings between scenarios and over time.
+• Decomposition: Detailed mathematical framework to systematically analyse the specific contribution of different strategies for emissions or energy savings between scenarios and over time.

 Connections with the international energy modelling community